Noroff-FEU-Assignments/project-exam-2-KThomiss/README.md

 ## API

-The API you are using for this project can be found under Social EndPoints in the [Noroff API documentation](https://noroff-api-docs.netlify.app/).
+The API I am using for this project can be found under Social EndPoints in the [Noroff API documentation](https://noroff-api-docs.netlify.app/).

 ### Frameworks and Libaries used